Bénigne Dujardin

-He was received Master of Requests in 1722 but didn't carry this title in 1738, probably because he fell out of favor.
+He was received Master of Requests in 1722 but did not carry this title in 1738, likely because he fell out of favor.
 He then devoted himself to literature under the pseudonym (de) Boispréaux and in particular to translation, in association with Gottfried Sellius.

 In response to criticism by Fréron on his work, he published the Anti-feuilles, ou Lettres à madame de ***, on some judgments in the Année littéraire, in collaboration with Gottfried Sellius and Jacques Rochette de La Morlière (Amsterdam, Le Juste et Paris, Quillau, 1754).